King Saud Medical City: History

+In 2015, KSMC's intensive care service comprised six intensive care units with a combined capacity of 129 beds.
 The first modern intensive care unit (ICU) in Saudi Arabia was set up in KSMC, and the hospital currently has one of the most highly specialized intensive care units in the region.
 KSMC's ICU is considered one of the largest in the world.